concur/developer.concur.com/src/api-reference/travel/itinerary-tmc-thirdparty/index.markdown

 `FormOfPaymentName` |  The name of the form of payment for the booking. |
 `FormOfPaymentType` |  The type of the form of payment. |
 `PassengerCount` |  The number of passengers included in the booking. |
 `RecordLocator` |  Record locator for this booking.
-This is often six alphameric characters but can have other formats depending on the booking source. |
+This is often six alphanumeric characters but can have other formats depending on the booking source. |
 `RetrievedDateUtc` |  The date the booking was last accessed, in UTC.
 Format: YYYY-MM-DDThh:mm:ss |
 `TicketMailingAddress` |  The mailing address for the booked ticket, if any. |
 `TicketPickupLocation` |  The pickup location for the booked ticket, if any. |